janlelis/unicode-x/README.md

 # Unicode X

-A collection of specific micro libraries providing data and algorithms about unicode characters in Ruby:
+A collection of specific micro libraries providing data and algorithms that might be handy when working with Unicode characters in Ruby:

 Library                 | Info
 ------------------------|-------------------------------------------------